 Business J

 Business J has FCA authorisation for various regulated financial services activities relating to investments and pensions.
-The evidence is that Business J agreed to provide the investment platform for investments managed by Business C on behalf of Caledonian clients who transferred their pensions into an Options SIPP.
+The evidence is that Business J provided the investment platform for the investment portfolio Business C managed for Mr W.

 What happened